J535D165/CoronaWatchNL/README.md

 :exclamation: Daily updates :exclamation:

 At the moment of writing, RIVM and https://www.volksgezondheidenzorg.info don't publish datasets with the date of diagnosis on their websites.
 Therefore, it is hard to get an overview of development in time (and municipality).
-This information is important information for journalists and scientists to do their job as well as for the public.
+This information is important to journalists and scientists as well as for the public.
 Therefore, this project downloads the latest numbers from the website of the RIVM **every hour** and pushes the data to this repo.
 Please see the folder  [raw_data/](raw_data/) for the non-processed data downloaded from RIVM.
 The folder [data/](data/) contains processed datasets ready to use for analysis.

 Datasets: